ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 <table class="cComandTable">
 <tr>
 <td class="cCommand">version</td>
-<td class="cDescription">Tells you the version of Ballerina you have installed
+<td class="cDescription">Tells you the version of Ballerina you have installed.
 </td>
 </tr>
 <tr>
 <td class="cCommand">home</td>
-<td class="cDescription">Prints out the location of you current Ballerina distribution.
+<td class="cDescription">Prints the location of you current Ballerina distribution.
 This is useful if you need to help your IDE plugin figure out where Ballerina is.
 </td>
 </tr>
 </table>
 <h3>Build, test & run programs</h3>
 <p>These commands are your best friends!
-These everyday commands are for the very basics of being a Ballerina programmer: from compiling and running programs to testing them to generating their documentation.
+These everyday commands are for the very basics of being a Ballerina programmer: from compiling and running programs to testing them and generating their documentation.
 </p>
 <table class="cComandTable">
 <tr>
 <td class="cCommand">build</td>
-<td class="cDescription">Compile a Ballerina program, a single .bal file, an entire project or a single root module into an executable jar file.
+<td class="cDescription">Compile a Ballerina program, a single .bal file, an entire project, or a single root module into an executable JAR file.
 </td>
 </tr>
 <tr>